snusnumrick/multiplication-game/FOXY_INTEGRATION_PLAN.md

     *   Store this preference in `GameSettings` within `GameContext.tsx`.
     *   `AnimatedFoxy.tsx` should respect this global visibility setting in addition to `isFoxyVisible` prop.

-4.  **[PENDING] Refine Foxy's Appearance:**
+4.  **[COMPLETED] Refine Foxy's Appearance:** (Commit `b6ebe1d` and prior related changes)
-    *   Review and improve the styling of the Foxy message box in `AnimatedFoxy.tsx` for better aesthetics and readability.
+    *   Converted inline styles in `AnimatedFoxy.tsx` to Tailwind CSS for consistency and maintainability.
-    *   Ensure responsiveness on different screen sizes.
+    *   Improved visual styling, including box shadow, border radius, and spacing.
+    *   Ensured smooth transitions for visibility and responsiveness.

 ### Phase 2: Basic Animation